Do you deliberately withhold romance and sexual intimacy from your partner? If so, you need to take a close look at your actions for two reasons.

 Yes, there are many legitimate and temporary reasons for declining your partner's request for sexual intimacy.
 Here are a few of them:

 Deliberately withholding sex does not fall in the above category.
-It is an act of aggression and if you don't find a way to channel your hurt, upset or anger in a more productive way, you may end up emotionally destroying your partner, losing your marriage and breaking up your family.
+It is an act of aggression and if you don't find a way to channel your hurt, upset or anger in a more productive way, you may end up emotionally destroying your partner, losing your marriage or committed relationship and breaking up your family.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.